 The aim of this experiment was to compare the response to heat stress of colonies from two localities having the same physiological state, to investigate the patterns of expression of the molecular pathways involved during the stress exposure and the putative modifications of the coral microbiota.

-The experimental design comprised eight tanks of 53 L per locality) in which the seawater was continuously recycled.
+The experimental design comprised eight tanks of 53 L per locality in which the seawater was continuously recycled.
 The water was sterilized using UV (rate 3200 L/h) and renewed twice per hour in each tank (recirculation rate: 100L/h in each tank).
-The eight tanks shared the same seawater but their temperature was monitored individually (HOBBY BiothermPro, model 10892; 500W Aqua Medic titanium heater; HOBO TidbiT v2 logger).
-For each population,at least fournubbinsper mother colonies were randomly placed in each tank (four tanks per locality) for two weeks at 26°C and the following protocol was applied: three tanks were subjected to a gradual temperature increase (stress treatment) while the fourth (control) was maintained at the control temperature.
-These controls were used to assess that the stress observed in the stressful treatment was not due to other potential confounding effects (Fig.1).
+The eight tanks shared the same seawater but their temperature was monitored individually (HOBBY BiothermPro, model 10892; 500W Aqua Medic titanium heater; HOBO TidbiT v2 logger) (Supplementary Figure S1).
+For each locality, 5 to 8 nubbins per mother colonies were randomly placed in each tank (four tanks per locality) for two weeks at the control temperature and the following protocol was applied: three tanks were then subjected to a gradual temperature increase (stress treatment) while the fourth (control) was maintained at the control temperature to verify that the stress observed in the stressful treatment was not due to other potential confounding effects or water cues (Figure 1).
 Both the control and stress temperatures were specific for each sampling locality to mimic their respective natural environment.
 In particular, we set the control temperature as the mean water temperature for the three warmer months measured at the coral sampling site locality (Table 1): 31°C for the colonies from Om, and 27°C for the colonies from NC.
-The stress treatment was ecologically realistic, i.e. reflecting a naturally occurring warming anomaly, and consisted in increasing the temperature gradually by 1°C (over 5 consecutive hours) each week until physiological collapse of the corals became evident (polyps closure, bleaching or necrosis), as described by(Vidal-Dupiol et al.2009).
-Sampling was performedeach week before the temperature increaseand were chosen a posteriorifor subsequent genetic and transcriptomic analyses.
-This corresponded to those sampled in each tank just before the first increase of temperature (control samples), and just before the temperature that produced the first signs of physiological collapse (stress temperature samples).
-Thus, for each condition (control and stress) we obtained three replicates of each colony (three colonies per locality) to reach a total of 36 samples (2 localities 3 colonies 2 experimental conditions 3 replicates).
+The stress treatment was ecologically realistic, i.e. reflecting a naturally occurring warming anomaly, and consisted in increasing the temperature gradually by 1°C (over 5 consecutive hours) each week until physiological collapse of the corals became evident (polyps closure, bleaching or necrosis), as described by (Vidal-Dupiol et al. 2009).
+Sampling was performed in the three sampling tanks just before the first temperature increase (control condition) as well as each week before the next temperature increase.
+The beginning of polyp closure was consistently observed for the different colonies of the same locality at the same temperature threshold.
+Samples for subsequent genetic and transcriptomic analyses were chosen a posteriori.
+They corresponded to those sampled in each tank just before the first increase of temperature (control samples), and just before the temperature that produced the first signs of physiological collapse and before bleaching (stress temperature samples).
+Thus, for each condition (control and stress) we obtained three biological replicates of each colony from the three different tanks (three colonies per locality) to reach a total of 36 samples (2 localities 3 colonies 2 experimental conditions 3 replicates/tanks).
 The general health of the nubbins was assessed via daily photographic monitoring (at noon prior to feeding) throughout the period of the experiment.

 DNA extraction

-DNA was extracted from each 36 samples as well as coral tips directly collected on the six colonies in natura for the in situ condition (three in Oman, three in New Caledonia), using the DNeasy Blood and Tissue kit (Qiagen) following the manufacturer’s instructions.
+DNA was extracted from each 36 samples as well as coral tips directly collected on the six colonies in natura for the in situ condition (three in Om, three in NC), using the DNeasy Blood and Tissue kit (Qiagen) following the manufacturer’s instructions.
 DNA was quantified by spectrophotometry (NanoDrop).

-Host haplotype
+Host species and clonemates identification